Join 10k+ rugged individualists

 - Pair-writing.
 Writing is an essentially solitary activity but behind every great writer there’s a great editor and we try to capture that dynamic with pair writing, which in turn is inspired by the extreme programming movement.
 It means that there are two people assigned to each project and typically both are involved in interviews, research and then one writes while the other edits.
 Ego-less feedback produces better work.

 - Sprints.
 How do you eat a whale?
 One mouthful at a time.
 It’s the same for large projects – better to break them down into smaller, bite-size chunks where you can deliver something valuable in a matter of days.
 This is something we often do for website optimisation sprints.
 We plan a week in advance; which is about as much forward thinking as most writers can cope with.
 After all, it’s easy to imagine what you’ll write tomorrow and the day after.
 This kind of intuitive day to day planning is better than management by deadline.

 - Stand-up meetings.
 We borrowed this term from Pivotal Labs (one of our hero companies).
 While meetings are important for team communication we try to avoid having too many meetings or making them too long.
 We use these meetings to discuss the week ahead, availability, client issues, priorities and then the heart of the matter: what needs to be done and who is doing it.
-I tend to take the lead in allocating work based on previous experience with the subject matter or the client but also with an eye on employee development and future needs.
+Team leaders allocate work based on previous experience with the subject matter or the client but also with an eye on employee development and future needs.
 There is some flex though and sometimes, it’s easier to let people pick the projects they prefer.
-It’s relatively informal.